hepplerj/dotfiles/README.markdown

 ## Installation

-You can clone the repository where ever you would like it (I keep mine in ~/.dotfiles).
-The `install.sh` script will symlink files to your home directory.
+Clone the repository to your home directory under `~/.dotfiles` and run `install.sh` to symlink the files to your home directory.
+Configuration files are separated out into their respective directories to keep everything organized and locate configurations easily.

 ```bash
 $ git clone https://github.com/hepplerj/dotfiles.git ~/.dotfiles